osiandtrix/simple-pvp/README.md

 - **Level Filtering**: Set minimum and maximum level ranges for optimal target selection

 ### ⚔️ **Combat System**
-- **Spacebar Attack**: Press spacebar to attack the current target and automatically move to the next
 - **Event Logging**: Real-time event tracking showing all your attacks interactions

 ### 🏰 **Guild War Management**